matheusnalmeida/Linux-Architecture-Setup/README.md

 # Linux-Architecture-Setup
-A repository with scripts and informations of general and specifc architectures to help linux setup
+A repository with informations/scrips of general and specifc architectures to help linux setup